Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • lack of appetite;

-• frequent stool disorders - diarrhea or constipation;
+• frequent bowel movements - diarrhea or constipation;

-Soreness can increase with heavy exertion (due to increased pressure inside the peritoneum), at the time of emptying, with coughing.
-There are changes in the work of the digestive tract - constipation and diarrhea.
+Pain may increase with heavy exertion (due to increased pressure inside the peritoneum), during bowel movements, or when coughing.
+Changes in the functioning of the gastrointestinal tract are observed - constipation and diarrhea.
 In case of exacerbation, vomiting and nausea occur.

-It is very important to diagnose and start treating chronic appendicitis as early as possible, since the constant presence of a focus of infection in the body, of course, does not affect its work in the most favorable way.
-Moreover, it is fraught with perforation of the appendix with the subsequent development of peritonitis, which can cause the death of the patient.
+It is very important to diagnose and begin to treat chronic appendicitis as early as possible, since the constant presence of a source of infection in the body certainly does not have the most favorable effect on its functioning.
+Moreover, this is fraught with perforation of the appendix with subsequent development of peritonitis, which can cause the death of the patient.

 Chronic appendicitis - symptoms in women

-Initially, signs of appendicitis in women are manifested by pain from the gastrointestinal tract.
+Initially, signs of appendicitis in women manifest themselves as pain in the gastrointestinal tract.
 The pain spreads to the right lower abdomen and intensifies during a gynecological examination.

-During the period of hormonal changes (for example, during pregnancy or menstruation), the pain is pronounced, localized in the ovaries and vagina.
-Against the background of appendicitis, failures occur in the cycle.
-In the process of making love, as well as after it, spasms occur, severe pain in the area of the vagina.
+During periods of hormonal changes (for example, during pregnancy or menstruation), the pain is pronounced and localized in the ovaries and vagina.
+Against the background of appendicitis, disruptions occur in the cycle.
+During lovemaking, as well as after it, spasms occur, severe pain in the vaginal area.

 Diagnosis and treatment

-Since chronic appendicitis manifests itself common symptoms characteristic of a number of other diseases internal organs, a complex of laboratory and instrumental diagnostic methods is used to make an accurate diagnosis.
+Since chronic appendicitis manifests itself general symptoms, characteristic of a number of other diseases internal organs, to make an accurate diagnosis, a complex of laboratory and instrumental diagnostic methods is used.

-1. Soreness in the right iliac region, increased pain when lying on the left side, when bending right leg - these signs raise the suspicion of chronic appendicitis.
+1. Pain in the right iliac region, increased pain when lying on the left side, when bending right leg – these signs raise suspicion of chronic appendicitis.
 Gangrenous appendicitis may not be accompanied by pain at all due to the death of innervation in the affected tissues.
-With peritonitis, pain spreads to the entire abdomen.
+With peritonitis, the pain spreads to the entire abdomen.

-2. Clinical blood and urine tests.
-Not sufficient to make a diagnosis, but still important companion methods to confirm or rule out a disease.
+2. Clinical tests blood and urine.
+Not sufficient to make a diagnosis, but still important related methods, allowing to confirm or exclude the disease.

 3. X-ray with contrast agent.
-This study helps to identify the obstruction of the hole connecting the process with the caecum.
-Also, radiography can show fibrous adhesions, accumulations of feces.
+This study helps to identify obstruction of the opening connecting the appendix to the cecum.
+Also, radiography can show fibrous adhesions and accumulations of feces.

-4. Ultrasound diagnostics. simple and safe method studies to quickly confirm the diagnosis.
-During the study, not only the condition of the appendix is assessed, but also other abdominal organs.
+4. Ultrasound diagnostics.
+Simple and safe method research to quickly confirm the diagnosis.
+During the study, not only the condition of the appendix, but also other abdominal organs is assessed.

 5. CT scan.
 With the help of this study, it is possible to exclude diseases that have similar symptoms.

 6. Laparoscopy.
-Surgical diagnostic method, consisting in the introduction thin probe with a camera at the end into the patient's abdominal cavity through a small incision in the anterior abdominal wall.
-This method not only makes it possible to make an accurate diagnosis, but also allows you to immediately perform the removal of the appendix when an inflammatory process is detected.
+Surgical diagnostic method, consisting in the introduction thin probe with a camera at the end into the patient's abdominal cavity through a small incision on the anterior abdominal wall.
+This method not only makes it possible to make an accurate diagnosis, but also allows you to immediately remove the appendix if an inflammatory process is detected.

 Since the symptoms of chronic appendicitis are not specific, it is very important to be able to distinguish this disease from pathologies of other abdominal organs, in particular: